angular/angular/aio/content/guide/third-party-lib.md

 Why not ship TypeScript source instead?
-After all the library will be part of another TypeScript compilation step when the library is imported by the consuming application?
+After all the library will be part of another TypeScript compilation step when the library is imported by the consuming application.

 Generally it's discouraged to ship TypeScript with third party libraries.
 It would require the consumer to replicate the complete build environment of the library.